-- 9.1 A facility audit comprises selecting facilities (number/method) and performing on-site audits of the facilities.
-The number of facilities to be audited is determined by choosing samples in line with the rules here under B9. - 9.1.1 Selecting the facilities ('samples'): The number of facilities to be audited as a minimum is geared towards the average market share sample range of the reference year of the material group concerned (lightweight packaging, glass, PPC) and the relevance for rate determination.
+- 9.1 A facility audit comprises selecting facilities (number/method) and performing onsite audits of the facilities.
+The number of facilities to be audited is determined by choosing samples in line with the rules here under B9. - 9.1.1 Selecting the facilities ('samples'): The number of facilities to be audited as a minimum is geared towards the average market share, the sample range of the reference year of the material group concerned (lightweight packaging, glass, PPC) and the relevance for rate determination.
 The rules for selecting samples are outlined in the following table; the sample selection is to be documented in the audit report.
 The following table assumes that the facilities supplied are generally certified facilities (if there is a certification obligation).
 If the audits detect anomalies, or other audit findings lead to reasonable assurance not being obtainable, the sample range is to be increased at the auditor's discretion.
 If a facility was already on-site audited in the previous reference year, it must only be included in the sample again if the previous audit detected anomalies that justify another audit (cf. B6.2).
-If this is the case, the number of facilities to be audited on site accordingly increases by the number of facilities that were flagged and must therefore be included again in the on-site audit.
+If this is the case, the number of facilities to be audited on site accordingly increases in line with the number of flagged facilities, which must therefore be included again in the on-site audit.

 Minimum number of facility Market share < Market share >= Market share>=

 audits on site 1% 1% and < 10% 10%

 Number of to-be-audited sorting 2 5 5

 facilities with the largest

 lightweight packaging supply

-volumes (including SCSs ):
+volumes (including SCSs 4):

-Of the additional supplied 1 30 % 50 %
+Of the additional supplied 1 30% 50%

 lightweight packaging sorting

 facilities (including SCSs):

 Final recipient of plastic,

 mechanical/feedstock:

-Mechanical/feedstock All facilities with > All facilities with All facilities with
+Mechanical/feedstock All facilities with All facilities with All facilities with

-recycling of mixed plastics 100 t supply > 250 t supply > 1,000 t supply
+recycling of mixed plastics > 100 t supply > 250 t supply > 1,000 t supply

 or PET: volume volume volume

 At least 10 % of At least 10 % of

-Mechanical/feedstock all other facilities all other facilities

-All facilities with > All facilities with All facilities with

-recycling of film, PP, PE, PS: 250 t supply volume > 2,500 t supply volume > 2,500 t supply volume

-F 5. volume At least 10 % of At least 10 % of

 all other facilities all other facilities

+Mechanical/feedstock All facilities with All facilities with All facilities with

+recycling of film, PP, PE, > 250 t supply > 2,500 t supply > 2,500 t supply

+PS: volume volume volume

+At least 10 % of At least 10 % of

+Engage and the state of the sta Mana all other facilities all other facilities

-Energy recovery of plastic: None 2
+Energy recovery of plastic: None 1 2

-• -

 Final recipient LPB: None None 1

 Final recipient of other None 1 1

 compounds / PPC from

 lightweight packaging:

 Mechanical 'processors' for None 1 1

-aluminium: 4
+aluminium:

 Aluminium final recipients: None 1 1

 Tin processors: None 1 2

 Glass processors: None 3 5

 PPC recipients: None As required As required

 Regardless of the material group All All All

 Pre-treatment plants unless

-otherwise listed in this table 0 4 0
+otherwise listed in this table

 Lightweight packaging and glass 2 4 6

 handling facilities: